super-cinemafi/super-cinemafi.github.io/README.md

 ## Executive Summary

-CinemaFi presents a blockchain-based platform that addresses the funding challenges in the indie film industry.
+CinemaFi is a blockchain-based platform that addresses the funding challenges in the indie film industry.
 By integrating NFT technology with film production, CinemaFi offers an investment opportunity, allowing benefactors to own a part of the movie they fund.

 ## Introduction

-When it comes to the motion picture market, funding for indie films is underserved.
-The film industry is worth an estimated $95.45 billion, with indie films accounting for just over 7% of that total amount.
-There is a lack of funding for these projects, and current solutions for indie film funding is not optimal.
-Studio films rank at the top of investment charts and sites like Indigo have a stigma that drives investors away.
-There are very few incentives for people outside of the film industry to fund dynamic projects.
+When it comes to the motion picture market, funding for indie films is underserved. dThere is a lack of funding for these projects, and current solutions for indie film funding are not optimal.
+There are few incentives for people outside of the film industry to fund dynamic projects.

 ## Problem Statement